Azure/azure-sdk/eng/scripts/release-template/cpp.md

 ## Installation Instructions

-To install the latest beta version of the packages, copy and paste the following commands into a terminal:
+To install any of our packages, copy and paste the following commands into a terminal:

 ```bash
 $>